VincentPT/xscript/README.md

  ![](doc/images/best-practice.gif)

 # Why Cλ language?
-* C Lambda language is a C-style language, however, it also offers some advance features of C++ language such as constructor, destructor and especialy is Lambda function.
-So, that's why I choose C Lambda to named it.
+* C Lambda language is a C++-style language.
+However, it offers some basic features of C++ not all such as constructor, destructor and especially is Lambda function.
+So, that's why it is called as C Lambda.
 * The Cλ language framework and running engine use the same memory layout, calling convention as C and C++.
 So, there is no cost of marshaling data between its engine and C/C++ program and able to reuse C/C++ functions without wrapper them.
-* Since Cλ language has C-style and base on C and C++, it is easy and quickly to learn Cλ language for C,C++ programmers.
+* Since Cλ language has C-style and base on C and C++, it is easy and quickly to learn Cλ language for C, C++ programmers.
 * Cλ language library only offers core operations and work only with application specific domain.
 So, it is very light and suitable to use in a program which don't want its users to do something that is out of the program bound like a game, an education application or an platform in a programming competition.

 # Introduce Cλ language.